JNU attack: Kerala CM Pinarayi Vijayan meets Aishe Ghosh in Delhi

 Vijayan met Ghosh at Kerala House in New Delhi, expressed solidarity with their protest and also gifted her a book, 'Halla Bol: The Death and Life of Safdar Hashmi' by Sudhanva Deshpande.

-THIRUVANANTHAPURAM: Kerala Chief Minister Pinarayi Vijayan on Saturday met Jawaharlal Nehru University Students Union president Aishe Ghosh and said the whole country was with them in their protest against the fee hike in the institution and Citizenship Amendment Act.
+NEW DELHI: Kerala Chief Minister Pinarayi Vijayan met Jawaharlal Nehru University Students Union president Aishe Ghosh, here on Saturday and said the country was with them in their protest against the fee hike in the institution and Citizenship Act.

+Vijayan met Ghosh at Kerala House, expressed solidarity with their protest and also gifted her a book, ‘Halla Bol: The Death and Life of Safdar Hashmi’ by Sudhanva Deshpande.

 Ghosh had suffered head injuries during the January 5 attack on JNU students in the campus by a group of masked assailants.